-‘Double Shot At Love’ Star Derynn Paige Is A Goddess In Navy Blue Lingerie With See Through Panels
+‘Double Shot At Love’ Star Derynn Paige Is A Goddess In Navy Blue Lingerie With See-Through Panels

 “Yes, love that color on you,” penned one fan.

-Photographer Anthony Bencivenga, who was tagged as the person who snapped the session, called this particular photograph his favorite of their shoot.
+Photographer Anthony Bencivenga, who was tagged as the person who snapped the session, called this particular image his favorite of their shoot.

 “Pure perfection, breathtaking.
-I love the lingerie, so beautiful,” claimed a second Instagram user.
+I love the lingerie, so beautiful,” wrote a second Instagram user.

-“I feel like I’m looking at the intimate section of the old Sears catalogs!” claimed a third follower of the television star.
+“I feel like I’m looking at the intimate section of the old Sears catalogs!” chimed in a third follower of the television star.